Landscaping contractors in

 Licensing Requirements

-No state licensing required for landscaping contractors in Iowa.
+Iowa does not require state licensing for general landscaping.
 However, pesticide application requires Iowa Department of Agriculture certification.
-Commercial applicators need Category 3 (Ornamental and Turf) certification requiring 4-hour exam and 15 hours continuing education every 3 years.
+Commercial applicators need Category 3 (Ornamental & Turf) certification, requiring exam and continuing education every 3 years.
+Tree care near power lines may require additional utility worker certification.

 Permit Requirements